Man Who Missed Doomed Ethiopian Airlines Flight 302 Screamed To Be Allowed To Board

 On Sunday, Ethiopian Airlines flight ET302 took off from Addis Ababa bound for Nairobi.
 Just minutes later, the plane had crashed to the ground, leaving all 157 passengers and crew aboard the plane dead.
 Not everyone holding a ticket was actually on board the flight, however.

-Antonis Mavropoulos was due to be on the plane as well, but had spent almost an hour chasing after a suitcase that had gone missing from an earlier flight.
+Antonis Mavropoulos was due to be on the plane as well but had spent almost an hour chasing after a suitcase that had gone missing from an earlier flight.
 As a result of his frantic searching for his suitcase, he was delayed in getting to the boarding gate, according to the ABC.

-After running to the boarding gate, he found that it was closed, and staff refused to allow him on board despite the fact that he could still see other passengers busy boarding the plane.
+After running to the boarding gate, he found that it was closed, and the staff refused to allow him on board despite the fact that he could still see other passengers busy boarding the plane.
 He took to Facebook with his unbelievable story.

 “I was mad because there was no one to help me go fast.
 When I arrived [at the gate], the boarding was closed and I watched the last passengers in the tunnel go in – I screamed to put me on but they didn’t allow it.”